 Air India, Goa Air, Jet Lite, Jet Airways and Spice Jet are the airlines that regularly operate from Port Blair.
 Flight tickets to Andaman and Nicobar islands are a little expensive because of the small number of flights operating between the islands and mainland.
 Try to book the flights as early as possible, especially during the peak season.

 Some foreign chartered flights are also allowed to land at Veer Savarkar Airport, but only if they fulfill the guidelines of Directorate General of Civil Aviation.
-By Sea

 : Regular passenger ships are available from Chennai, Visakhapatnam and Kolkata to Port Blair and vice-versa.
 There are three-four sailings every month from Chennai and Kolkata to Port Blair, however, there is only one sailing from Visakhapatnam per month.
 The journey usually takes around 50-60 hours and the ship berths at Port Blair for around two to four days.
 Inter-Island Connectivity